denshaw-09/denshaw-09/README.md

 - 👀 I’m interested in Full stack,Cybersecurity, Cloud and more..
 - 🌱 I’m currently learning Frontend Technologies and cloud
 - 💞️ I’m looking to collaborate on SDE projects
-- 📫 How to reach me : well know you know if you have make it here.
+- 📫 How to reach me : well now you know if you have make it here.